ccao-data/assesspy/docs/source/reference.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 The Kakwani Index (KI) is a Gini-based measure to test for vertical equity.
-It works by subtracting the cumulative distribution of assessed values from the distribution of sale prices.
+The output is the cumulative distribution of assessed values minus the distribution of sale prices.

 :doc:`ki() <ki>`